• Home

 Bramfield, Suffolk

-This experiential workshop draws on Internal Family Systems (IFS), ecotherapy, expressive arts and mindfulness and is led by an experienced IFS therapist Sebastiana Black.
+This experiential workshop draws on Internal Family Systems (IFS), ecotherapy, mindfulness and deep ecology and is led by an experienced IFS therapist and facilitator Sebastiana Black.

-“Thank you for a gentle yet powerful experience led with such integrity and professionalism.” participant
+“Thank you for a gentle yet powerful experience led with such integrity and professionalism.”
+Participant 2024

 The day will include: